-What is a Bond?
+How much is a Bond?

-The maximum amount of bond that can be charged is the equivalent of 4 weeks rent.
+The maximum amount of bond that can be charged is the equivalent of four weeks rent.
 It is an offence for a landlord or agent to charge more than this amount, and they could be fined for doing so.

 Rental Deposit Authority

-The tenant must be provided with a Bond Lodgement Form signed by the landlord, stating the amount of the bond.
-This form is to accompany the lodgement of the bond and must be signed by everyone who contributed to the bond (including Colony 47, Anglicare and joint tenants, if applicable).
+The tenant must lodge this form and their bond with the RDA.
+The form must be signed by everyone who contributed to the bond (including Colony 47, Anglicare and joint tenants, if applicable).

 Payments and lodgements can be made at any Service Tasmania shop.
-Alternatively a bank cheque or money order can be posted to the Rental Deposit Authority at the following address:
+Alternatively, a bank cheque or money order can be posted to the Rental Deposit Authority at the following address:

 Rental Deposit Authority

-Rosny Park TAS 7018
+PO Box 56, Rosny Park TAS 7018

 Claiming the Bond

-The landlord/agent must provide the tenant with a signed claim form within 3 days of the end of the lease.
+The landlord/agent must provide the tenant with a signed claim form within three days of the end of the lease.
 If all parties to the tenancy agree they should sign and submit their claim form.
-MyBond will pay out the bond as soon as possible, in the proportions agreed to on the Claim form.
+The RDA will pay out the bond as soon as possible, in the proportions agreed to on the claim form.